UW-Madison-DSI/Open-Source-Exploration/README.md

 ### GitLab

-The following scripts are provided:
+The following scripts are provided to fetch and store information from GitLab:

 #### Bash